 WAV Files For Voicemail & Auto Attendant Greetings

-Your business phone service can be configured to;
+Your Fastmetrics business phone service can be configured to;

-(1) send calls directly to your voicemail.
-Your pre-recorded greeting, (WAV file), will be played.
+- Send calls directly to your voicemail.
+Your pre-recorded greeting, (.WAV file), will be played.

 Step 1: Launch your sound recorder.
 Select Start > Programs > Accessories > Entertainment > Sound Recorder.

-Use the format for your greetings below and follow the instructions for your specific sound recording product.
+Use the format for your greetings below.
+Follow the instructions for your specific sound recording product.

 Step 2: Set sound recorder properties.
 The first thing we will do is establish the properties for the sound recorder, to ensure your .wav file is in the correct format.
 Later, when we save the sound file after recording, these properties will be used for the saved wav file.

 Step 3: Select Properties from the File menu.